 Health: I am working with researchers at the UNC Gillings School of Public Health to complete a systematic overview of system dynamics methods in health research, and a study of research bias in relation to Modified Risk Tobacco Products (MRTP).
 Through the Duke Network Analysis Center, where I am also a visiting research fellow, I am continuing work with Electronic Health Records.

-Two recently completed projects in the biological sciences domain include one led by Dr. Stuart Borrett (UNC-Wilmington, Duke Network Analysis Center) that combines bibliometric, network, and review technicques to analyze and present recent Ecological Network Analysis (ENA) research, which is being submitted for review; and a second led by Dr. Jill Baron of the US Geological Survey's John Wesley Powell Center for Ecological Analysis and Synthesis, which was recently published in BioScience (available at Science Base).
+Two recently completed projects include one led by Dr. Stuart Borrett (UNC-Wilmington, Duke Network Analysis Center) that combines bibliometric, network, and review techniques to analyze and present recent Ecological Network Analysis (ENA) research, which will appear in Ecological Modelling; and a second led by Dr. Jill Baron of the US Geological Survey's John Wesley Powell Center for Ecological Analysis and Synthesis, which was recently published in BioScience (open access manuscript available in Science Base).